Lecture Capture (video and audio recording)

 Short, Focused Videos

-Screenflow is a screen recording program for Mac only that allows you to record exactly what is happening on the computer screen and simultaneously capture audio.
-This is a very convienent tool for recording voiceover powerpoint presentations for training and creating podcasts.
-See examples of Screen Flow.
+- Camtasia Studio is an efficient program that allows you to record your computer screen while simultaneously capturing audio and video.
+This is a very convenient tool for recording voiceover presentations for training and creating podcasts.

 - We have a recording workstation with Camtasia installed on a PC (there is also a version for Macs) with headsets or a desktop mic for creating screen capture movies.